matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 for native applications, Apple would be working on their own framework to keep devs using Macs and XCode for development, though they may not have it released by now.

+Additionally, if SaaS prices stabilized, then it would be staying around for a long time.
+Probably at least another decade.
+Stabilization could happen by: leaving the cloud, removing microservice architectures from products, using more efficient languages, and/or a restoration in supply chain costs and energy prices.
+Also, if SaaS and server prices stabilized, then hybrid and remote work would start growing more quickly.
+There would also be a larger exodus of highly-paid engineers leaving California to go live somewhere cheaper.

 Also, by now most new manufacturing by larger companies would be happening outside of China.
 India would be charging into a major industrialization and modernization era, spearheaded by newer development plants.
 China would be forced to adapt its economic strategy.
+China would still be making products for many smaller companies, and any existing product lines that were setup in China would remain through the lifetime of the manufacturing process.

 ## 6+ Years

 "Made in India" not "Made in China" will be the new normal for most items.
 Some higher quality or national security related items will be made in the Americas, either the U.S. or Mexico.
+China will still have some manufacturing, but it will be transitioning to a post-manufacturing economy.

 If cloud or server costs are still rising, then most companies will be fleeing the cloud quickly.
 Also, microservices would pretty much be dead and efficient runtime would be lauded over quick development time.
 However, at this length of time most companies would be struggling to make and keep an online presence.
+If server costs were still rising, there would be a rise in more traditional communications, such as calling, texting, talking in person, etc. Hybrid or remote work would really start dwindling after 5 years of increasing server costs.

+That said, if server costs had stabilized before now then remote work would really start taking off.
+There would also be startups dedicated to bringing remote work and remote training to traditional trade jobs, such as carpentry, plumbing, and electrical.
+These start-ups will be trying to address the shortage in trade jobs by increasing the effective working area of trades workers.
+How successful these companies will be is another matter.

+Regardless of whether the server costs have been rising for 2 or 5 years, there would be some interesting trends emerge in the technology space.

-Newer languages that combined both efficiency and ease of development would start to emerge.
+Newer languages that combined both efficiency and ease of development would start to emerge by this time.
 These would be compiled languages that either used efficient reference counting memory management, ownership, manual memory, or some new technique.
 They would just be coming onto the scene, so it would take a while before there was significant adoption.
 However, many of their ideas would also start being incorporated into existing systems level languages to make those languages easier to use.
+These languages would offer "ease of development", "increased developer productivity", and "low to no cost for running" as the main selling points.
+The pitch would be to save on both the human time and skill costs as well as the server and infrastructure costs.
+Most of these new languages would prioritize static linking and easy deployments.

+More unikernel and microkernel projects would also be emerging by now.
+These projects would again be retargetted to lowering server costs.
+Some of them may also be trying to make the development process easier, but that is not the primary focus.
+Consequently, they will remain more niche, though there will be slightly more adoption than there is now.

+It would be in this time period that VR and AR technologies would start to get refined enough to be cool.
+However, premature marketing will have soured the public's appetite for a while.
+At around the 8-10 year mark is when we'll see AR/VR refined enough and remarketed enough that it starts to capture the public's attention.
+Some new, very refined, device will most likely be what launches VR and AR in the public mind.

 ## Conclusion